 This resulted in many users of the popular sleep medication getting arrested for suspicion of drunken driving after an accident.
-In our Houston injury practice we have seen numerous examples of sleepy driving related to the popular drug Ambien.
+In our Houston personal injury practice, we have seen numerous examples of sleepy driving related to the popular drug Ambien.

 The effects are even more astounding when the sleeping medication is combined with other drugs or alcohol or if someone sleeps less than the recommended 7 to 8 hours.

-For those people who suffer from sleeplessness or insomnia the popular drug Ambien has been a significant improvement to their life.
-However, the side effects must be considered and anyone taking this medication should be alerted to the potential for next morning impairment.
+For those people who suffer from sleeplessness or insomnia, the popular drug Ambien has been a significant improvement in their life.
+However, the side effects must be considered and anyone taking this medication should be alerted to the potential for next-morning impairment.
 In some instances the impairment while driving can appear exactly like someone who has been intoxicated.
 Obviously, a very dangerous situation to put yourself or others in.